apache/beam/website/www/site/content/en/contribute/_index.md

 <div class="collapse dont-collapse-sm" id="collapseOverview">

-There are lots of opportunities to contribute.
-You can for example:
+Apache Beam is a very welcoming and collaborative community, and there are lots of opportunities to contribute, [both code and non-code](https://beam.apache.org/contribute/).
+You can, for example:

 - ask or answer questions on [user@beam.apache.org](/community/contact-us/) or [stackoverflow](https://stackoverflow.com/questions/tagged/apache-beam)